medic/cht-docs/content/en/building/guides/integrations/fhir.md

 A CHT form needs to be configured to receive the reports via the records API.
 In the form configuration, the names of fields which should be extracted from [Observations](https://build.fhir.org/observation.html) should be the codes of the [Observations](https://build.fhir.org/observation.html).
 Human readable labels can be added for display.

-Because these forms are CHT forms like an other, messages, validations and other transitions can be assigned to it to build more complex workflows.
+Because these forms are CHT forms like an other, messages, validations and other transitions can be assigned to them to build more complex workflows.

 This example configures the form for a typical antenatal care form.
 ```json